 Some dealerships also charge regional advertising fees.
 While this may sound fishy, it's completely legitimate.
-Some car manufacturers add charges to all vehicles to pay for the local promotions and advertising the use.
+Some car manufacturers add charges to all vehicles to pay for the local promotions and advertising they use.
 Usually, these fees will be from $100 to $400.
-Two examples of these fees include MACO, which is the Market Area Co-op Advertising Fee, and the TDA fee, which is the Toyota Dealer Advertising Fee.
+Examples of these fees include the Market Area Co-op Advertising Fee (MACO) and the Toyota Dealer Advertising Fee (TDA) fee.

-For this fee to be a legitimate one, it has to be found on the vehicle's invoice.
-If a dealer attempts to add an advertising fee that is not found on the invoice, they are just trying to increase their profits.
+For the ad fees to be legitimate, they have to be found on the vehicle's invoice.
+If a dealer attempts to add an advertising fee that is not found on the invoice, they are trying to increase their profits.

 Some of the other legitimate fees you may see include a Fuel Charge fee or an Admin Fee.
-These are only legitimate if they are found on the manufacturer invoice.
+These are only legitimate if they are found on the manufacturer's invoice.

 Fees to Be Wary Of

 Unfortunately, some dealers use questionable methods to make more profits.
 They do this by adding extra fees that aren't legitimate.
 Some dealerships bank on the customer not truly understanding the process of purchasing a car, and take full advantage of that situation.

 One example is the Dealer Prep Fee.
 Usually, between $100 and $400, the dealer will try to make you pay for them preparing the vehicle to be sold.
 Another fee to watch for is the ADM Fees – Additional Dealer Markup.
 These are also fees that are added to make more profit.